simply-nicky/pyrost/docs/tutorials/diatom.rst

     >>> data = data.make_mask(method='perc-bad')

 It worked!
 But still we can not perform the Speckle Tracking update procedure without the estimates of the defocus distance.
-You can estimate it with :func:`pyrst.STData.defocus_sweep`.
+You can estimate it with :func:`pyrost.STData.defocus_sweep`.
 It generates sample profiles for the set of defocus distances and yields an average value of gradient magnitude squared (:math:`\left| \nabla I_{ref} \right|^2`), which characterizes reference image's contrast (the higher the value the better the estimate of defocus distance